zaboliani/zaboliani/README.md

 bin/env bash
 # --------------------------------------------------------------
-# Quick‑start script to create a new GitHub repository and push
+#ick‑start script to create a new GitHub repository and push
 #itial commit.

 erequisites: